 - Figuring out how to make money from it by establishing great networking and clients

 Where will we go?

-Our current round the world plan, which changes weekly (or whenever someone who stays with us from Couchsurfing offers alternatives), is to fly from Atlanta to Argentina, where our first stop will be a voyage to Antarctica.
-That’s already booked.
-After that, we’ll likely travel around South America for some time.
-We’ll sell most of our stuff before we go, but things like diving equipment we’ll keep, for example.
+Our current round the world plan, which changes weekly (or whenever someone who stays with us from Couchsurfing offers alternatives), is to fly from Atlanta to Peru in South America.
+We’ll likely travel around there for some time.

 Our tentative RTW Itinerary

 After spending some time in South America we’ll do the following:

 - Come back to Atlanta and apply for Michael’s citizenship